HyungKyu-Kim/HyungKyu-Kim.github.io/index.md

 The name that can be named Is not the constant name."

 Both of them indicate something above the "Language", system of mankind.
-I am fascinated by this sort of paradox, the system beyond system and formless form.
+I am fascinated by this sort of paradox, the **systemless system** and **formless form**.
+In these notion, systemless and formless, it means that something that can not be determined fixed entity because it is changed constantly as nature.
-I use to feel that this can be a clue to get unreachable goals in the present formulaic computer system.
+I use to feel that this can be a clue to get unprecedented areas in the present formulaic computer system.

-When I was university student, I had a chance to attend presentation session for "Cyber Physical System".
+When I was university student, I had a chance to attend presentation session for **"Cyber Physical System"**.
+In past traditional system, "Human" was a only way to execute task via gathered information in cyber world.
+But CPS describes system to manage cyber and physical world by actuator and sensors without human intervention.
 The speaker of session told final vision of CPS is that connect all artificial and nature environment in the Earth under one system and control it.
-It was really interesting concept that borderless interaction between cyber and real world.

-I established big plan from that inspiration.
-To begin with, I needed to find what I have to know.
-Interaction between cyber and real world was a broad concept.
-I had to prepare a number of knowledge stack.
-I categorized necessaries.
-In my conclusion, IoT, cloud, management network system were the most important domains.
-In addition to that I had to prepare strong development skill set and to elaborate vague concept of "interaction".
+After meeting with CPS, I saw potential to build system that evolves infinitely and lives itself.
+(I had imagined) To build this huge system, I needed to prepare numerous technological background.

+왜 인더스트리얼인가? 프랙티컬한 부분 강조?
+First, since this system runs by connecting with heterogeneous devices, backbone technologies including IoT, cloud and network management system are important.
-So, I decided to dive into industrial field making network device.
+Thus, I decided to dive into industrial field making network device.

-Samsung Techwin was a best option.
-Because They had developed the network camera that handle video streaming, one of the most heavy data, I was able to deal with realistic problems in the industrial field.
+Samsung Techwin had developed the network camera that handle video streaming, one of the most heavy data, I was able to deal with realistic problems in the industrial field.
 Over the years in many projects, I achieved network, OS and device control knowledge.
-As I expected, all experiences in Samsung Techwin became strong base for my goal.

-But there were still shortage parts.
-Though I comprehended to build some system, I did not have main knowledge of controlling it.
-By chance when I faced machine learning method, I felt the possibility to solve one of my problems.
+Next, I had to get method to control system.
-Since then, I joined machine learning study club.
+In this regard, I stepped in machine learning filed.
 And after several years I was able to join medical AI start-up from my colleague's recommendation.
 In Medipixel through the process that develop judging objects network and making a decision agent, I approached to my goal one step closer.